pungprakearti/ocho_scraper/README.md

 open index.html
 ```

-use command + f to search for keywords in the indexer and the links will take you right to where the information lives.
+Use command + f to search for keywords in the indexer and the links will take you right to where the information lives.

 ---